- Roberta Kniffley African-American Psychology Scholarship

 - Virginia B. Seely Scholarship for Outstanding Psychology Majors

 The scholarship is designed to help cover the cost of education for outstanding African-American students pursuing an undergraduate degree in Psychology.
 Scholarship winners receive $300 to go toward tuition, books, housing, or other education-related expenses.
-For information about the history of the fund, click here.

 Who is Eligible

 African-American students who are enrolled in the College of Arts & Sciences pursuing an undergraduate degree in Psychology and are in good academic standing.
 Applicants must have a GPA in psychology courses of at least 3.5 and an overall GPA of at least 3.0.
 Students in any year of their studies are eligible to apply, but preference is given to applicants who are in their sophomore or junior year.

 Students must submit an application form and an unofficial transcript to be considered for a scholarship.
 See the application form, available here, for more information.

 The deadline for the Spring 2015 scholarship is Friday, April 10.